-Enjoying travel on a horse trap, a type of carriage, on Inishmore (Inis Mór), the largest Aran Island in Galway Bay we headed up Cottage Road from Kilronan, the main island settlement.
-It was there we embarked from the ferry, hired the driver, his horse drawn trap.
-Our destination an iron age fort, Dun Aengus (Dún Aonghasa, the Irish language name) and the sights along the way.
+Enjoying travel on a horse trap, a type of carriage, on Inishmore , the largest Aran Island in Galway bay, we headed up Cottage Road from Kilronan, the main island settlement.
+It was from Kilronan we disembarked from the ferry, hired the driver and trap.
+Our destination an Iron Age fort, Dun Aengus, and sights along the way.

 Dry Stone walls abound throughout Ireland.
 Ancient walls, buried in peat, were discovered in County Mayo and dated to 3,800 BC.
-This is a field wall on Cottage Road with daisies growing at the foot.
+This is a field wall on Cottage Road with daisies growing at the wall base.